eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-    ecosystem, to know which attestation types exist, and what are the identifiers, syntax and semantics of all attributes that are part of the attestation, that they may issue, request and receive from a Wallet Instance, according to their role in the ecosystem.
+    ecosystem, to know which attestation types exist, and what are the identifiers, syntax and semantics of all attributes that are part of the attestation, that they may issue, request and receive from a Wallet Unit, according to their role in the ecosystem.

 Also, the following points were emphasised, to facilitate creation, updates and adoption: